swiss-art-research-net/docs.swissartresearch/docs/pattern/temporal.md

 We model temporary exhibitions as activities, because of their existence in time.
 Moving exhibitions, which do keep their collection but change location/museum are also modelled as a bigger activity (the whole exhibit), which are composed by sub-activities which do they take place in diverse locations.

-The modelling using CIDOC-CRM is quite simple:
+The modelling in CIDOC-CRM is quite simple:

 **E7 Activity → P9 consist of → E7 Activity**{.modelling}

-For a better understanding in the codebox below it is possible to see how an exhibition has been modelled as composed by two different one, each of them happening at a different time and place.
+For a better understanding, in the codebox below it is possible to see how an exhibition has been modelled as composed by two different ones, each of them happening at a different time and place.

 <script src="https://gist.github.com/ncarboni/ecb97d4ee4cc04d49056d461939e05a1.js"></script>